samnoh/DateCountdown/README.md

 ### Add/Edit Dates
-Should be written in this format,
+Should be written in this format, for example,

-For example,

 25/12/18 Christmas